0xYST/Data-Science-Diary/README.md

 Deep reinforcement learning is commonly used in tasks such as game playing, robotics, and autonomous driving.

 ## ML vs DL  :boxing_glove: ##
+Machine learning models are typically simpler and less complex than deep learning models.
+They involve the use of statistical techniques to train algorithms to make predictions or decisions based on patterns in data.
+On the other hand, deep learning models are more complex and involve the use of neural networks with multiple layers to process large amounts of data and extract features that are used to make predictions or decisions.
+Deep learning models include convolutional neural networks (CNNs) for image and video processing, recurrent neural networks (RNNs) for sequential data processing, and generative adversarial networks (GANs) for generating new data.
+In summary, machine learning models use statistical techniques to learn patterns in data and make predictions, while deep learning models use neural networks with multiple layers to extract features and make more complex predictions or decisions.